Square rings up a rum bottle fine and cannot weigh a bag of mangoes or book a tasting

 Exactly what you get

 You get one POS that sells the whole Bundaberg range: produce by weight off a scale at the farm gate, tastings and bottles with age checks at the cellar door, and offline sales at the market that sync when the signal returns.
 A tasting fee credits the bottle purchase automatically.
-It connects to your inventory management software, booking software and accounting software so a kilo of mangoes and a rum tasting both land in the same books, and it feeds your business intelligence dashboards with real channel sales.
+It connects to your inventory management software, booking software and accounting software so a kilo of mangoes and a rum tasting both land in the same books, and it feeds your business intelligence (BI) dashboards with real channel sales.

 How to choose a developer in Bundaberg